The North Dakota Highway Patrol offers a competitive salary and excellent benefit package.

 |Years of Service||Hours/Month||Days/Year|

-240 hours of annual leave may be carried over from one year to the next.
+240 hours of annual leave may be carried over.
 Annual leave balance is paid upon termination.

-Sick leave may be used for illnesses where the employee is unable to work and for medical and dental appointments.
+Sick leave accrues at 8 hours per month.
+It may be used for illnesses where the employee is unable to work and for medical and dental appointments.

-Employees who have 10 continuous years of service are eligible to be paid for 10% of their sick leave hours upon termination of employment.
+Employees with 10 continuous years of service are eligible to be paid for 10% of their sick leave hours upon termination of employment.